rpdevries/rpdevries.github.io/SoftwareDevelopment.md

 Each of these steps can involve numerous decisions and manipulations that are largely undocumented and difficult to reproduce.
 The digital files for fossil specimens and their manipulations during the restoration process need to be efficiently linked to their representation in the final digital model.

 We introduce *FossilScope*, a free application that will allow the user to directly interact with a 3D digital skeleton and its associated restoration data quickly and intuitively.
-On a digital skeletal restoration, one may click to select a bone (e.g., femur, Fig 2) or click-drag to select a bone complex (e.g., skull) to access relevant information including descriptions and images of the fossil specimens involved, an outline of the restorative steps taken, or a video that animates the restorative process. *FossilScope* is a new and intuitive way to document and bring transparency to the process of digital restoration.
+On a digital skeletal restoration, one may click to select a bone (e.g., femur, Fig 2) or shift-click to select a bone region (e.g., skull) to access relevant information including descriptions and images of the fossil specimens involved, an outline of the restorative steps taken, or a video that animates the restorative process. *FossilScope* is a new and intuitive way to document and bring transparency to the process of digital restoration.

 | <img src="/assets/FossilScope_MainFig.png" alt="Click-to-select in FossilScope." width=1000px> |
 |:--:|